ARCHER2-HPC/archer2-docs/docs/user-guide/sw-environment.md

 ## Shell environment overview

 When you log in to ARCHER2, you are using the *bash* shell by default.
-As any other software, the *bash* shell has loaded a set of environment variables that can be listed by executing `printenv` or `export`.
+As with any software, the *bash* shell has loaded a set of environment variables that can be listed by executing `printenv` or `export`.

 The environment variables listed before are useful to define the